richafnu/Viva/Viva/glint/setup/survey-qa.md

 ### Capture survey tester feedback

-Use this template to create your own log to track and resolve survey testet feedback.
+Use this template to create a log to track and resolve survey tester feedback.
 The first row is populated with an example.

 | Issue category |Issue | Description | Tester | Date logged | Status | Resolution |
 |:----------|:-----------|:------------|:----------|:-----------|:------------|:------------|